keystonejs/keystone/docs/pages/docs/walkthroughs/lesson-4.md

 ## Add the Password field

-Keystone's [password](/docs/fields/password) field adheres to typical password security recommendations like hashing the password in the database, and masking the password for AdminUI input fields.
+Keystone's [password](/docs/fields/password) field adheres to typical password security recommendations like hashing the password in the database, and masking the password for Admin UI input fields.

 Let's add a password field to our `User` list so users can authenticate with Keystone: